List of kings of Sparta: Heraclids

 The Spartan kings as Heracleidae claimed descent from Heracles, who through his mother was descended from Perseus.
-Disallowed the Peloponnesus, Hercules embarked on a life of wandering.
+Disallowed the Peloponnesus, Heracles embarked on a life of wandering.
 The Heracleidae became ascendant in the Eurotas valley with the Dorians who, at least in legend, entered it during an invasion called the Return of the Heracleidae; driving out the Atreids and at least some of the Mycenaean population.